pantelis/aiml-common/projects/cvat-low-data/index.md

 ## Milestone 4: Semantic Segmentation (40 points, by 11/28)

-Use [this](https://github.com/ashleve/lightning-hydra-template) template or an equivalent template if you are using Tensorflow to implement a semantic segmentation pipeline based on either MaskRCNN (project team number is odd number) or UNet (project team number is even)  that will successfully segment the selected objects on the input video (see Milestone 2).
+Use [this](https://github.com/ashleve/lightning-hydra-template) template or an equivalent template if you are using Tensorflow to implement a semantic segmentation pipeline based on either MaskRCNN (project team number is odd number) or UNet (project team number is even)  that will successfully segment the selected objects on the input room video.

 You can use frameworks such as https://github.com/facebookresearch/detectron2 for this task.